frootlab/deet/README.rst

     :target: https://badge.fury.io/py/pandb

-*Pandora* is a universal database proxy and SQL-Database engine, that implements high-performance and security requirements for enterprise analytical applications.
+*Pandora* is a universal database proxy and SQL-Database engine, that implements high-performance and security requirements for large-scale enterprise analytical applications.

 The primary goal of Pandora is to provide a unified (universal) data interface